gopal4chavan/gpointer/README.md

 TODO:
-1. separate BE & UI
+1. separate BE & UI ✔
-2. User schema
+2. User schema ✔
-3. User google login SSO
+3. User google singin ✔
+4. run both BE and FE and test login mech + accordingly update user's schema ✔
-4. update rooms schema to consider all cases
+5. update rooms schema to consider all cases
+6. User is able to create room
+7. User is able to join room
-4. ...
+6. ...